-Canon 1100D versus Canon 400D
+Canon 1100D vs 400D

 The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS 400D (labelled Canon XTi in some countries) are two digital cameras that were announced, respectively, in February 2011 and August 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1100D has a resolution of 12.2 megapixel, whereas the 400D provides 10.1 MP.
+The 1100D has a resolution of 12.2 megapixels, whereas the 400D provides 10.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 400D is notably smaller (18 percent) than the Canon 1100D.
 However, the 400D is markedly heavier (12 percent) than the 1100D.
 In this context, it is worth noting that neither the 1100D nor the 400D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.